 If the number of candidates is equal to the number of vacancies, the candidate is elected unopposed.
 If there are more candidates than vacancies, the election will proceed.

-For postal elections, all eligible electors will receive a postal voting package around three weeks prior to polling day.
+For postal elections, all eligible electors will receive a postal voting package two to three weeks prior to polling day, depending on the service delivery of Australia Post.
 The package will include a list of candidates, ballot papers, instructions on how to vote and a declaration.
 To vote, follow the instructions included in the package.

 The Returning Officer must receive your postal voting package before 6.00 pm on polling day.
 If you do not think that your postal voting package can be returned by post in time, you can deliver it by hand to a polling official.